avsthiago/kopylot/README.md

 - [x] Create the `chat` subcommand to generate kubectl commands using from the user prompts.
 - [ ] Make it possible to use other LLM models, not just from OpenAI.
 - [ ] Integrate [LangChain](https://github.com/hwchase17/langchain) into Kopylot to make it as autonomous as possible.

+## ~ Similar Projects:

+One of the similar projects that I found is the [Kopilot](https://github.com/knight42/kopilot) from knight42.
+It is also a Kubernetes assistant which uses LLMs behind the scenes.
+The main difference from KoPylot is that it is written in Go.
+At the moment, it doesn't have the Chat command implemented, but it can respond in different languages.